certaindragon3/Jiesen-Huang-infovis-redesign-project/README.md

 - Implement address search functionality
 - Include links to heat-related resources by neighborhood

+## Ackanowledgments
+- This project has benefitted from the conversations at the Digital Technology for Sustainability Symposium at Duke Kunshan University on April 18.
+We especially thank Dongping Liu for his insights that helped improve the work, and the conference organizers Prof. Luyao Zhang for making the symposium happen.
+- Special thanks to the NYC Department of Health and Mental Hygiene for providing the data and resources to make this project possible.
+- Thanks to the NYC Open Data team for their support in accessing and utilizing the data.
+- Thanks to the developers of Streamlit, Plotly, Pandas, and NumPy for their excellent libraries that made this project possible.

 ## References

 - NYC Department of Health and Mental Hygiene.
 (2024).
 Heat Vulnerability Index Rankings.
 NYC Open Data.